Planet-Express-Labs/ZoidbergBot/README.md

 # Install

-Hosted Zoidberg is running in a Windows Server 2019 VM.
-This is the environment we designed for.
-It should run fine within Ubuntu server, however releases aren't tested very often on that.
-If you're running on Windows 10, it should run just fine, although you'll probably have some reliablility issues with windows update.
+Hosted Zoidberg is running on the Azure Ubuntu:latest image.
+We have a test environment running on Heroku and our deveopers mostly use Windows.
+There should not be issues with running on different platforms, however we recomend you follow our environment as close as possible.

 Installation is simple.